top of page

 Bloom Insights was brought in by the Board to answer two critical questions:

-1. Assess whether new products align with customer needs?
+1. Do new products align with customer needs?

-2. Explain why innovation investment is not leading to new revenue?
+2. Why has innovation investment not led to new revenue?

 Our Collaborative Approach